GluuFederation/agama-hello/README.md

 ## Configuration

-After deploying the `agama-hello` projectm, extract the sample configuration:
+After deploying the `agama-hello` project, extract the sample configuration:
 1. Move to the top of the agama-project using `jans-tui` then press `c` It will popup with the below options:
     ![Screenshot 2023-11-08 at 11 32 48 AM](https://github.com/GluuFederation/agama-hello/assets/20867846/8ccc6bd2-6dc2-4c79-920a-db5cc687c8b5)
 1. Select `export sample config` to extract sample configuration into a file.